Choi-Master/CS12/index.md

 Also, I recommend you use [the Mu Python editor](https://codewith.mu/) to run your Python programs.
 It's easy to use, and comes complete with all the libraries you'll need for this course.
-However, you may use other editors such as the built-in Python IDLE or Microsoft VS Code.
+However, you may use other editors like the built-in Python IDLE or Microsoft VS Code.

 ## Assignments